- President's Engagement Prizes

 Application Procedures and Selection Criteria

-Three letters of reference, preferably on digital institutional letterhead, should be submitted by your recommenders at the Faculty Recommendation Form or, if appropriate, the non-Penn Recommendation Form.
-At least two of these should normally be from members of the University of Pennsylvania faculty including one from the student’s major department.
+Three letters of reference are required.
+At least two of these should normally be from members of the University of Pennsylvania faculty, including one from the student’s major department.
 References should include comments on the student’s personal as well as academic qualifications.
 Copies of letters used in support of applications to graduate/professional schools, or for employment, will not be accepted.

 After the applications are received, the Thouron faculty committee will screen the applications.
 A set of finalists will then be invited in December to attend personal interviews almost always held on the last Saturday of January in Philadelphia.
 Winners will be announced very soon thereafter.